g-andrade/erlwitness/doc/utf8/README.md

 ### <a name="What_does_it_do?">What does it do?</a> ###

-`erlwitness` allows one to funnel `gen_server` events (init, calls, casts, infos, state changes) specific to identified entities into arbitrary watcher processes.
+`erlwitness` allows one to funnel both `gen_server` events (init, calls, casts, infos, state changes) and `lager` calls specific to identified entities into arbitrary watcher processes.

 ### <a name="Why?">Why?</a> ###